-Author Archives: Michelle C
+Author Archives: Joshua

 As a patient in my family practice and the South Oakville Family Health Organization (FHO) I am writing to ask that you call our office first when seeking same day urgent care.
 Why?
 Because patients who receive continuity in their health care have better outcomes.